developer-portal/content/tech/languages/python/multiple-pythons.md

 tox via the `skipsdist` option.
 Finally the `commands` in the `[testenv]` section tells tox what commands to run for the test.
-Normally, that would be `python setup.py test`, `py.test` or similar.
+Normally, that would be `python setup.py test`, `pytest` or similar.

 With `tox.ini` in place, run `tox` in the same directory: